kizniche/Mycodo/mycodo-manual.md

 The DS18B20 is a 1-Wire digital temperature sensor from Maxim IC.
-Each sensor has a unique 64-Bit Serial number, allowing for a huge number of sensors to be used on one data bus (GPIO 4).
+Each sensor has a unique 64-Bit Serial number, allowing for a huge number of sensors to be used on one data bus.

 #### Specifications